pkimpel/retro-220/software/BALGOL/README.txt

 BAC-220-Generator-Callout.card
     Bootstrap card deck and typical configuration statements for generating a standard compiler tape from BAC-220-Generator.tape.

-BAC-220-Object-Tape-Callout.card
-    Loadable object deck for a utility that will load a program from an object tape (unit #1) produced by the BALGOL compiler.

 BALGOL-Build-Notes.txt
     Notes for bootstrapping the BALGOL Generator and Compiler programs